 Confirm the Equipment Meets Public-Use Standards

-This paperwork is not just administrative.
-It helps the buyer confirm that the installation is being built around recognized safety expectations instead of guesswork.
-When the age range, equipment type, and site requirements are documented before work begins, the project is easier to review and less likely to create problems once surfacing, spacing, and access conditions are checked in the field.
-That distinction matters because a commercial playground has very different safety standards and materials requirements than home playgrounds or other such products that are not designed for an uncontrolled environment.
+Treat paperwork as part of safety planning.
+Documentation helps confirm that the installation is built around recognized safety expectations instead of guesswork.
+When the age range, equipment type, and site requirements are documented before work begins, the project is easier to review.

 Choose the Right Installation Path Before the Project Starts

-Installation safety depends on who is managing the work, how the site is prepared, and whether responsibilities are clearly defined from the start.
-Some community centers need full professional installation because the schedule, site conditions, costs, or staffing make that the safest path.
-Others may be a fit for supervised DIY installation or a community build if they have capable labor available and want a certified professional to oversee the work.
+Installation safety depends on clear oversight, site readiness, and assigned responsibilities.
+Some community centers need a full professional installation because of schedule, site conditions, staffing, or project complexity.
+Others may qualify for supervised DIY installation or a community build if they have capable labor and experienced supervision in place.

 The installation path should be decided before materials arrive.
-The project needs a clear plan for site readiness, unloading, assembly, anchoring, surfacing coordination, and final review.
-For some sites, that also means confirming a utility locating service before digging begins so underground lines are identified before excavation, footings, or concrete work starts.
-If responsibilities are loosely assigned, mistakes are more likely to affect safety, timeline, and opening readiness.
-During the work, the site should also be secured so children and adults are kept away from tools, open holes, unfinished equipment, and stored materials.
+The plan should cover site readiness, unloading, assembly, anchoring, surfacing coordination, utility locating before digging, and final review.
+The work area should also be secured so children and adults stay away from tools, open holes, unfinished equipment, and stored materials.

-AAA State of Play supports both structured purchasing and installation oversight.
-The company offers a supervised DIY option for organizations that want to use volunteer or local labor while keeping a certified professional involved in the process.
-For buyers who want a more traditional path, direct support through planning and ordering helps keep the installation aligned with the approved layout.
-That direct-to-buyer model matters because it gives community centers one accountable source for layout guidance, product information, and installation coordination.
-It also gives buyers a clearer point of contact if local authorities, building officials, or internal leadership need answers before the project can begin.
+AAA State of Play supports structured purchasing and installation oversight.
+Its supervised DIY option allows organizations to use volunteer or local labor while keeping experienced supervision involved.
+For buyers choosing a traditional path, AAA’s direct-to-buyer model gives community centers one accountable source for layout guidance, product information, and installation coordination.

 Plan for Surfacing, Inspection, and Long-Term Performance